About This Chapter

 2. What is Mass? - Lesson for Kids

-In this lesson, we will learn about mass.
-We'll explore how mass and weight are not the same thing and why it is important to understand the difference between the two, then you can test your knowledge with a short quiz.
+In this lesson, we'll learn about mass.
+We'll explore how mass and weight are not the same thing and why it is important to understand the difference between the two!

 3. Ions Lesson for Kids